How to Enable Generative AI Access in Windows 11

 Why Would You Want to Control This?

-You might want to turn this on or off depending on your needs.
-Some users prefer AI features enabled, while others want to disable them for privacy or performance reasons.
+You can turn the AI access setting on or off based on your needs.
+Some users prefer AI features to be enabled, while others want to disable AI features for privacy or performance reasons.

 Method 1Use the Settings App